 Just to make things a little more complicated, different assets cost a different number of credits.
 So you can buy standard images and templates for just one credit, whereas videos cost between 8 and 12 credits each, and premium images start at 12 credits each.

-Is Adobe Stock included in the Creative Cloud subscription?
+Is Adobe Stock part of the Creative Cloud?

-Can students and teachers get a discount on Adobe Stock?
+Can students get a discount on Adobe Stock?